LuminosoInsight/exquisite-corpus/README.md

 ## Dependencies

-Exquisite Corpus makes use of various libraries and command-line tools to process data correctly efficiently.
+Exquisite Corpus makes use of various libraries and command-line tools to process data correctly and efficiently.
 As something that is run on a development machine, it uses the best, fastest libraries it can, though this leads to somewhat complex system requirements.

 You will need three programming environments installed: